jzhu95/DATA_4319/README.md

 Using Python
 - Classical Perceptron Learning using scikit-learn (Supervised)
+- K-Nearest Neighbors using scikit-learn (Supervised)
+- Linear Regression using scikit-learn (Supervised)

 ### Course Description:
 This senior level data science course blends the predictive perspective of statistical pattern recognition together with the algorithmic perspectives of  machine learning.
 Topics include,  but  are  not  limited  to: